 Evaluating Kneecap (Patella) Problems

 You can find out what is causing your knee pain by having a thorough evaluation.
-You may see an orthopaedist (a doctor who specializes in treating bone, muscle, and joint problems).
+You may see an orthopedist or a sports medicine doctor, both of whom treat bone, muscle, and joint problems.
 Your doctor will work with you to find the cause of your knee pain and design a treatment plan for you.

 Taking Your Medical History